 Summary of IPO and recapitalization expenses.
 The following tables present total expenses related to our IPO in 2004 and our recapitalization in 2003.
-These pretax expenses affect comparability of the 2004 and 2003 income statements.
+These pre-tax expenses affect comparability of the 2004 and 2003 income statements.

-Summary of IPO expenses 2004

-General and administrative expenses (termination of management agreement) \$10.0

-Interest (write-off of deferred financing fees and bond discount) 3.7

-Other (bond premium) 9.0

-Total IPO expenses \$22.7

-Summary of recapitalization expenses 2003 General and administrative expenses (compensation expenses) \$15.7 Interest (write-off of deferred financing fees) 15.6 Other (bond tender fees) 20.4 Total recapitalization-related expenses \$51.7
+Summary of IPO expenses 2004 General and administrative expenses (termination of management agreement) \$10.0 Interest (write-off of deferred financing fees and bond discount) 3.7 Other (bond premium) 9.0 Total IPO expenses \$22.7 Summary of recapitalization expenses 2003 Summary of recapitalization expenses General and administrative expenses (compensation expenses) 2003 \$15.7 General and administrative expenses (compensation expenses) \$15.7